 - Support for Amazon Alexa

 If you're looking for something that's easy to manage, with a simple interface and very little fuss then we'd suggest the Nextbase 622GW is the answer to your quest.

-This camera has a number of fantastic features to it that include a large 3-inch touchscreen display, the ability to capture up to 4K footage at 30 FPS and a simple mounting design.
+This dash cam has a number of fantastic features that include a large 3-inch touchscreen display, the ability to capture up to 4K footage at 30 FPS and a simple mounting design.

 This dash cam boasts a quick release catch which means you can easily take it out of the car when not in use if you're worried about theft.
 There's also a suction cup mount as an alternative installation option.
 Like the other cameras on this list, this dash cam has a trim tool for easy installation too.